 The information below summarizes actions taken by North Carolina to adapt to the impacts of climate change.
-North Carolina has not adopted an official statewide adaptation plan, however, the state has undertaken other efforts to assess climate vulnerabilities and identify adaptation strategies, described here.
+Altough North Carolina has not yet adopted an official statewide adaptation plan, the state is in the process of developing a climate vulnerability assessment and adaptation and resilience plan in response to Governor Roy Cooper's Executive Order 80 in October 2018 (see below).
+This page summarizes efforts the state has undertaken to assess climate vulnerablities and identify adaptation strategies.

 In 2002, North Carolina passed the Clean Smokestacks Act (Session Law 2002-4), which directed the Division of Air Quality within the Department of Environment and Natural Resources (DENR) (today the North Carolina Department of Environmental Quality) to study issues related to carbon dioxide emissions.
 In 2005, DENR established the Climate Action Plan Advisory Group (CAPAG) to primarily focus on how the state could reduce its greenhouse gas emissions.
 In 2008, CAPAG released a report with 56 recommendations that could be further researched and considered by the state in the future.
 Notably, one of the report’s recommendations, CC5, called for a state climate adaptation plan; the state, however, has not completed a state climate adaptation plan.